 Not worried about where you’ll be and just looking for a fit for you?
 Check out our top picks for Gdansk in general!

-Best Airbnb in Gdansk – Comfortable Apartment in the Main Town
+Comfortable Apartment in the Main Town | Best Airbnb in Gdansk

 Incredible location, this cute and comfortable apartment is right in the city near most of the important sights.
 Fully equipped, it comes with all the basic ammenities you will need to have a comfortable stay in Gdansk, Poland.
 Walk just 15 minutes to reach the main train station, restaurants, museums and other main attractions.